 Now you can configure the policy settings and apply it to a user or group.
 You have the same password policy settings as you do in the default domain policy.

 In this example, I want to set a stronger password for my server administrators.

-I gave the policy a name of “Server-Admin-PW-Policy” and the precedence of 1.
+I named my password policy “Server-Admin-PW-Policy” and the precedence of 1.

 Then I changed the minimum password length to 15 and set the account lockout policy.